nevinchow/MusicHub/README.md

 # Features of Music Hub

-All features require users to be logged in.
+All features require user authorization.
 Demo login is provided.

 ## 1. Songs
 * Users are able to browse and listen to songs as well as add, or delete them from playlists.